stefanotorniamenti/stefanotorniamenti.github.io/_pages/about.md

-I’m a postdoctoral researcher at Heidelberg University, working on the topics of stellar dynamics, black holes, and gravitational-wave astronomy.
+I’m a postdoctoral researcher at Heidelberg University, working on the topics of stellar dynamics, black holes and gravitational-wave astronomy.
 I'm curious to understand how these black holes interact with their surroundings and influence the evolution of their stellar cluster.
 Also, I investigate the formation of gravitational waves in dense stellar environments.